The fear of losing money

 overthinking small decisions for months

-From the outside, it looks like caution… but on the inside, it often feels like self-preservation.
+From the outside it looks like smart caution.
+On the inside, it’s just self-preservation.

 Why doing nothing feels safe